 - With kabobs it’s easy to take off one piece and cut into it to test for doneness or use a digital meat thermometer (affiliate link).

 Low-Carb Marinated Beef Kabobs would taste great with something like Easy Grilled Vegetables, Grilled Asparagus with Parmesan, Tomato, Egg, and Olive Saladf, Spicy Chopped Greek Salad with Peperoncini, or Grilled Mushrooms for a low-carb meal.

 More Tasty Ideas for Kabobs:

-- 2 pounds lean beef cut into 2 inch cubes (see notes)
+- 2 pounds lean beef, trimmed and cut into 2 inch cubes (see notes)

 - 2 T beef stock or red wine

 - 2 T balsamic vinegar

 - 1 tsp. steak seasoning (see notes)